siddhirajpantoji/nodejs-tutorial/docs/Basics/data-types.md

 Special numeric values formally belong to the "number" type.
 Of course they are not numbers in the common sense of this word.

-We'll see more about working with numbers in the chapter <info:number>.
+We'll see more about working with numbers in the chapter.